devshell/otis/README.md

 */

-// Output current list in a formatted string obj CustomHandlers.Inspect()
+// Output current stack in a formatted string obj CustomHandlers.Inspect()